Appetite for Knowledge

 *Note: you may choose one of these acidic additions, you do NOT need to add all three!

 Your acidic ingredient may be added to each jar prior to filling.
-If using lemon juice, be sure to use commercially processed lemon juice, as the pH of freshly squeezed lemon juice may vary.
+If using lemon juice, be sure to use commercially bottled lemon juice, as the pH of freshly squeezed lemon juice may vary.
 A small amount of sugar (1-2 teaspoons) may be added to offset the taste of the acid if desired.

 Follow Research-Based Recipes